Over the years, consumers have written to the Company to share their memories and associations with

 When I was growing up the Coke trucks delivered to our home and to the home

 of my Aunt.
-We lived in Richmond, Virginia at the time and Coca-Cola was
+We lived in Richmond, Virginia at the time and

 like water in my Scotch-Irish family.
 I never remember a time when my Mother

 did not have a small green glass bottle of Coke with a straw by her side.